-Maximise Space in a Smaller Kitchen
+How to Maximise Space in a Smaller Kitchen

-Speaking of light, the more of it that you let in your kitchen, the larger the room will feel.
-If you have curtains, open them up to let natural daylight flood in; otherwise install a mix of pendant lights, wall-mounted sconces and lamps with design-friendly shades to light up your kitchen from all angles.
+If you have curtains, open them up to let natural daylight flood in; if your kitchen is set back from windows, create soft light through a mix of pendant lights, wall-mounted sconces and strip lights underneath your cabinetry to light up your kitchen from all angles.

 When you’re renovating and you have the space for windows, bigger is always better.
 Not only will bigger windows let more light enter the room, but you’ll be able to see more of the outside world.

 That said, a kitchen that’s too minimal may feel sparse and unfinished rather than sleek and modern.
 Strike the right balance and you’ll end up with a carefully considered kitchen that looks larger than it really is.

 - Steer clear of clutter-creating hardware and instead opt for sliding doors or cupboards with a cut out pull-to-open feature

 - Opt for induction cooktops instead of gas for a sleeker finish

 Another way to reduce visual clutter in a small kitchen is to hide away your appliances behind integrated panelling.
 This minimises breaks in your joinery, elongating the lines of your kitchen and contributing to a greater feeling of space.

 Rather than have your fridge on display, conceal it behind a custom-fitted cupboard door that matches your other surfaces.